 To understand what’s to be expected with the new 5G technology, one should first look back at the advantages and disadvantages of the previous generations of cellular technology.

-In 1991 2G technology was launched.
-2G (second generation), revolutionized cellular technology, providing a more efficient system with added benefits such as text messages and picture messages.
+2G was launched in 1991.
+2G (second generation) revolutionized cellular technology, providing a more efficient system with added benefits such as text messages and picture messages.
 Unlike 1G, which relied on analog telecommunication, 2g introduces digital telecommunication.
-Digital has a much lower radio frequency than analog, which made calls easier to understand, as there was less static picked up during a call.
-Lower radio frequencies also mad 2G cheaper than its predecessor.
+Digital has a much lower radio frequency than analog, making calls easier to understand, as there was less static picked up during a call.
+Lower radio frequencies also made 2G cheaper than its predecessor.